loophp/collection/README.md

 ## Description

-Collection is a functional utility library for PHP greater than 7.4.
+Collection is a functional utility library for PHP greater than 7.4, including PHP 8.0.

 It's similar to [other collection libraries][7] based on regular PHP arrays, but with a lazy mechanism under the hood that strives to do as little work as